Asbestos: Developed countries

-Outside Europe and North America
+Outside the European Union and North America

-Some countries, such as India, Indonesia, China, Russia, and Brazil, have continued widespread use of asbestos.
+Some countries, such as India, Indonesia, China and Russia, have continued widespread use of asbestos.
 The most common is corrugated asbestos-cement sheets or "A/C sheets" for roofing and sidewalls.
 Millions of homes, factories, schools or sheds, and shelters continue to use asbestos.
 Cutting these sheets to size and drilling holes to receive 'J' bolts to help secure the sheets to roof framing is done on-site.
 There has been no significant change in production and use of A/C sheets in developing countries following the widespread restrictions in developed nations.

 September 11 attacks

 As New York City's World Trade Center collapsed following the September 11 attacks, Lower Manhattan was blanketed in a mixture of building debris and combustible materials.
 This complex mixture gave rise to the concern that thousands of residents and workers in the area would be exposed to known hazards in the air and dust, such as asbestos, lead, glass fibers, and pulverized concrete.
 More than 1,000 tons of asbestos are thought to have been released into the air following the buildings' destruction.
+Monitoring at and near Ground Zero immediately after the attacks indicated that the dust contained fibers, including various forms of asbestos.
 Inhalation of a mixture of asbestos and other toxicants is thought to be linked to the unusually high death rate from cancer of emergency service workers since the disaster.
 Thousands more are now thought to be at risk of developing cancer due to this exposure with those who have died so far being only the "tip of the iceberg".

 In May 2002, after numerous cleanup, dust collection, and air monitoring activities were conducted outdoors by EPA, other federal agencies, New York City, and the state of New York, New York City formally requested federal assistance to clean and test residences in the vicinity of the World Trade Center site for airborne asbestos.